 Evaluation of the Therapeutic Effects of Thymbra Spicata L. var spicata and Cyclotrichium Origanifolium in Spinal Cord Injury: An Experimental Study

-dc.contributor.author Koç Direk, F.
+dc.contributor.author Koc Direk, Figen

-dc.contributor.author Tuncer, Cudi M.
+dc.contributor.author Tuncer, Mehmet Cudi

-dc.contributor.author Devecí, Engin
+dc.contributor.author Deveci, Engin

-dc.contributor.author Özevren, Huseyin
+dc.contributor.author Ozevren, Huseyin

 dc.date.accessioned 2025-09-15T16:30:54Z